Bourne Mill, Colchester, Essex, a Wee Wander circular walk

 From the British Grenadier continue along the road until turning into Roberts Road on your left.
 Take the first footpath on your right into Parade Square; turn left into the square and then right along Sargeant Street.
 Follow Sargeant Street round to the the left and follow it all the way to the end, and continuing straight ahead along a footpath through to the Mersea Road.
 At Mersea Road, turn right and walk 100 metres to Lucas road on the right, and wee stop 3 the 'Odd One Out' at 28 Mersea road.

 Affectionately known as ‘the Oddie’.
 Step inside the door and get transported back in time; it really is a traditional pub; no mobile phones, a choice of ales and whiskies – it is worth a look!
 The Pub was previously known as ‘the Mermaid’, and the current licensee has been there for 30 years.
 This image is circa 1980's.

 From the Oddie, turn round and walk back along Mersea Road for 200m until you reach Berechurch road, 2nd turning on your right.
 Follow Berechurch road until you reach the junction with Meyrick Crescent and Wee Stop number 4 nestles in the junction.

 This pub was built in 1865; has been taken over by a Gurkha family, and is now a Nepalese Restaurant and Bar.
 Has very good reviews.

 Leaving the Britannia on your left, continue along Meyrick Crescent.
-Turn left when you reach Mersea Road and next wee stop 5 is the Grapes on the left at 87 Mersea road.
+Turn right when you reach Mersea Road and next wee stop 5 is the Grapes on the left at 87 Mersea road.

 The Grapes was 'known' in 1876, but its building date is unclear.
 Clearly this building looks relatively new.